Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Actual Size - Approx. 1/8"-1/4" - shown on human skin - Photo Courtesy of Univar USA

 This is an ancient insect whose roots are thought to go back to the times of cave dwellers.
 For many years, bed bugs were found in numerous communities around the US.
-As late as the 1950's, bed bugs were a considerable problem.
-After the discovery of DDT and its application here, the incidence of bedbug infestations declined.
+As late as the 1950's bed bugs were a considerable problem.
+After the discovery of DDT and it application in the US, the incidence of bed bug infestations declined.

 Why has this pest surfaced once again?
 There are a number of theories.
 First, there is much more world travel.
 Also, more people visit from other countries that have bed bug problems.
 This pest is carried from one place to another in luggage and on clothing.
 With more bed bug problems, hotel and motel travelers run a greater risk of contact with bed bugs and may eventually bring bed bugs home with them.

-People are taking bedding and furniture from the street that others had thrown out, not realizing the reason they were put on the street was that they are infested with bed bugs.
-Bedding suppliers picking up infested bedding do not take measures to prevent bed bugs from moving onto new bedding when they pickup and deliver.
-Remanufactured mattresses may not be pest free and unsuspecting people may purchase these to save money.
-Yet another way bed bugs may be introduced is by furniture rental companies delivering bedding and furniture taken from infested homes.
+Other behavior driving the problem includes people taking infested bedding and furniture from the street not realizing the reason they were put there and then introduce bed bugs into their homes.
+When bedding suppliers pick up infested bedding from customers, they do not always take measures to prevent bed bugs from moving onto new bedding on their delivery trucks.
+Companies that remanufacture mattresses may not be insure that their product is pest free and unsuspecting people may purchase them to save money.
+And then there are bed bugs being spread by furniture rental companies delivering bedding and furniture taken from infested homes.

-Another suggested reason for the resurgence of the bed bug is a shift to the use of gel baits for insect control, a common food based replacement for the liquid insecticides previously used inside homes.
+Another speculation is that a shift to the use of gel baits for insect control, a common food based replacement for the liquid insecticides previously used inside homes, has allow bed bug populations to thrive.
 Although sprays may have helped to suppress bed bug populations, gel baits do not attract or kill bedbugs seeking blood from a live host.

-Whatever the reason, bed bugs are a formidable and continuing pest problem.
-Its affect on people is substantial and debilitating.
-Bed bugs bite the host most commonly around the waist while in bed at night.
-However, bites may occur on other exposed skin such as arms and legs.
+Whatever the reason, bed bugs are a formidable pest problem.
+Its affect on people is substantial and debilitating and can traumatize its victims.
+Bed bugs commonly bite the host around the waist while in bed at night.
+However, bites may occur on other exposed areas such as arms and legs.
 Bites may be individual or in a series caused by the victim moving around, forcing the bed bug to bite in another place.